spack/spack/lib/spack/docs/packaging_guide.rst

 The spec says that ``mpileaks`` should be built with the ``callpath`` library at 1.0 and with the debug option enabled, and with ``libelf`` version 0.8.11.
-Spack will also look at the ``depends_on`` calls in all of these packags, and it will build a spec from that.
+Spack will also look at the ``depends_on`` calls in all of these packages, and it will build a spec from that.
 The specs from the command line and the specs built from package descriptions are then combined, and the constraints are checked against each other to make sure they're satisfiable.